piusjeon/frontend-challenge/JOURNAL.md

 It will include a history of the steps I took, the challenges I faced and the decisions I made.

+Conclusion:
+With more time I would:
+- clean up the reducers to handle actions in a cleaner way.
+- create a pattern around entities so business logic, validation & initialisation can be defined and grouped in the Entities classes.
+- I was add an 'isFetching' status to the page store and actions to show loaders while waiting.
+- write tests.

 ## Tuesday, 12 Jun 2018

 ### 5.00pm - 5.10pm